-Low oxygen levels in storage minimizes sprouting while low CO2 levels prevents fungal sporulation.
+Low oxygen levels in storage minimize sprouting while low CO2 levels prevent fungal sporulation.
 Keep humidity levels between 65% and 70% and temperatures at 34 degrees F to prevent fungi from spreading and minimize respiration, respectively.

 Refrigerate spring onions for up to seven days.
 If you want your onions to stay fresh for up to a year, cover them in foil and refrigerate.
 Never store your onions near pears or apples for prolonged storage.